 Another issue could be the seal under your toilet is damaged.
-This leak can usually go undetected.
+This leak can usually go undetected unless there’s a stinky smell coming from your toilet.
 Inspect the screws and bolts for rusting as well as mould surrounding the bottom of the toilet.
 Make sure the toilet is mounted securely because a loose toilet can allow the seal to leak water.

 High Water Pressure